aws/mynah-ui/docs/DATAMODEL.md

 # `DetailedListItem`

 DetailedList items can be rendered in an `DetailedListItemGroup` within a `DetailedList`.
 These items are full width information displays, with an optional icon on the left, and room for a title, description, and a list of actions.
+Items with children display an arrow icon by default, but when disabled they can display custom text such as "pending" instead of the arrow icon.

 ```typescript
 export interface DetailedList {